talgball/lbr/README.md

 telemetry data.
 It operates the main system loop.
 The minimum loop time is configurable and is currently set at 10ms.
 If the system finishes all tasks executable in the current loop, the ops manager will wait until the remainder of the minimum loop time expires before starting the next loop iteration.
-Typically, loop tasks are completed within a few miliseconds.
+Typically, loop tasks are completed within a few milliseconds.
 This approach reduces cpu utilization and realistically aligns with the operating paradigm of the current robot, i.e. a wheeled machine operating in a residential environment.
 A much shorter loop time would be needed for a flying robot, for example.
 The ops manager keeps and logs statistics on operation timings to enable further tuning of the system.
 Excessively long loops, for example, typically indicate an error condition or bug has been encountered.
+    It is noted that the ops manager could be redesigned based on the asyncio package to further increase its efficiency.
+    The entire current system except for video conferencing utilizes about 15% of the CPU resources of a Raspberry Pi 3, and while further improvements are desirable, this redesign hasn't reached a high enough priority yet.

 * __movement__ - The movement modules, notably __movepa.py__, translates the power and angle movement directives into precise parameters to communicate to the motor controller.
 The translation algorithm can be adjusted based on the configuration of the robot motors and steering mechanisms.
 The current robot employs tank like steering, as it has left and right motors that operate independently.
 * __motion processing__ - Telemetry information is gathered from the 9 axis motion processing system and combined with other information for use in adjusting operations and to communicate across the system.
-* __range__ - Operates the array of 4 ultrasonic range sensors and reports the distances forward, back, left and right to the nearest object in each of those directions.
+* __range__ - Operates an array of 4 ultrasonic range sensors and reports the distances forward, back, left and right to the nearest object in each of those directions.
 * __observers__ - Observers look for a particular condition to occur based on sensor data and report their findings back to the operations manager.
 For example, a command to turn the robot by 45 degrees would launch a gyroscope